CyVerse-learning-materials/learning-center-faq/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Send us a note using Intercom, look for the Intercom icon: |Intercom| and
-we can answer and add it.
-If you are familiar with GitHub, you can also
+we can answer and add it (see |Github Repo Link|).
+If you are familiar with
-submit an issue, or send us a pull request.
+GitHub, you can also submit an issue, or send us a pull request.
 See |Improving Existing Documentation in the CyVerse Learning Center|.

 ----